zhaoyul/aposd-vs-clean-code/README.md

 Of course this code was never meant for production.
 It's clearly a pedagogical exercise.
 It appears in a chapter named *Classes*.
 I used it as a demonstration for how to partition a large and messy legacy function into a set of smaller classes and methods.

+>>> The comments below feel like an uninteresting digression to me.
+Can we delete everything down through the "END DIGRESSION" comment below?

 **JOHN:**

 It sounds like we may disagree not just on software design, but also